DouglasOrr/DouglasOrr.github.io/src/2020-09-training-objectives/1-xent/article.md

 The second thing to notice is that the gradient must sum to zero ($\sum_i p_i =\\!
 1$ and $\sum_i \delta_{it} = 1$).
 This means that the gradient below the axis for the correct class is balanced by the same total gradient (spread across all other classes) above the axis.

 Finally, the magnitude of the gradient depends on the probability of the target class, as the total probability above and below the axis is $1-p_t$.
-This makes intuitive sense - if the probability of the target class is already 1, the loss has already been minimized, so no update is needed.
+This makes intuitive sense - if the probability of the target class is already 1, the loss has already been minimised, so no update is needed.
 But if the probability of the correct class is small, the model should get a large update.

 These observations can motivate some variations on softmax cross entropy.
 One tries to provide positive updates to more classes with a richer target distribution ([teacher-student training](../2-teacher/article.html)).
-Another tries to optimize the computation by using sparse negative updates for incorrect classes ([sampled softmax](../3-sampled/article.html)).
+Another tries to optimise the computation by using sparse negative updates for incorrect classes ([sampled softmax](../3-sampled/article.html)).

 ## Wrap up